saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Compute/compute.md

 ---

  - ### <b> What is Edge Computing ? </b>
-    - Pushing comuting workloads outside of your networks run close to destination locations
+    - Pushing computing workloads outside of your networks run close to destination locations
     - eg. Pushing computing to run on Phones, IOT devices or external servers not within your cloud network.

 - <b> What is Hybrid Computing? </b>